 Finally, the day culminated in the basketball house matches between the Year 12 and 13.
 The pace was blistering as players darted up and down the court, each move fluid and fast.
 The crowd's energy surged with every steal and every shot, creating an atmosphere that was othing short of electric.
-The players gave everything they had, and the final moments of the gave everything they had, and the final moments of the gave everything they had, and the final moments of our athletes, all of whom were in high spirits after an exhilarating day of sportsmanship, friendly competition and house pride.
+The players gave everything they had, and the final moments of the garderer a testament to the spirit of competition that defined the day.
+We spoke to some of our athletes, all of whom were in high spirits after an exhilarating day of sportsmanship, friendly competition and house pride.